rmanaem/chromerce/README.md

 Place the cloned chromerce directory inside **htdocs** directory of XAMPP.
 You can locate the XAMPP directory by selecting the explorer from the XAMPP control panel.

-Lastly, run the website by starting the Apache and MySQL modules from the XAMPP control panel and you can the website at `localhost/chromerce/index.php`.
+Lastly, run the website by starting the Apache and MySQL modules from the XAMPP control panel and you can access the website at http://127.0.0.1/chromerce/index.php/.

 ## License